-GRAND TOTAL ALL STUDENTS: 13646
+GRAND TOTAL ALL STUDENTS: 14952

 B2.
 Enrollment by Racial/Ethnic Category.
-Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2008.
+Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2010.
 Include international students only in the category "Nonresident aliens."
 Complete the "Total Undergraduates" column only if you cannot provide data for the first two columns.
+Report as your institution reports to IPEDS: persons who are Hispanic should be reported only on the Hispanic line, not under any race, and persons who are non-Hispanic multi-racial should be reported only under "Two or more races."

 Degree-seeking First-time First year Degree-seeking Undergraduates (include first-time first-year) Total Undergraduates (both degree- and non- degree-seeking)

-Nonresident aliens 11 139 160
+Nonresident aliens 14 145 174

-Black, non-Hispanic 119 484 491
+Hispanic 46 277 288

+Black or African American, non- Hispanic 198 641 648

+White, non-Hispanic 1741 10231 10520

-American Indian or Alaska Native 11 48 48
+American Indian or Alaska Native, non- Hispanic 11 47 49

-Asian or Pacific Islander 32 176 183

-Hispanic 38 166 170

-White, non-Hispanic 1684 9311 9632

-Race/ethnicity unknown 73 330 344

-Total 1968 10654 11028
+Asian, non-Hispanic 23 175 183

+Native Hawaiian or other Pacific Islander, non-Hispanic 3 15 15

+Two or more races, non-Hispanic 31 238 244

+Race and/or ethnicity unknown 32 40 54

+Total 2099 11809 12175